danielstocks/react-sortable/README.md

 The Sortable higher order component will automatically attach the necessary drag event handlers.

-The Sortable component expects the following properties to be defined on your Sortable Item components:
+It will expects the following properties to be defined on your Item components:

 - **key** (React recommends that you [use this](http://facebook.github.io/react/docs/reconciliation.html#keys))
 - **updateState** (the method that will be called when an item is moved)